clarkgrubb/latex-input/README.md

 input source.

 When you type LaTeX notation it will be underlined.
-When the notation is finished, type SPACE to render it or RETURN to use it without rendering it.
-SPACE and RETURN are special when used in this manner and don't insert a space or a newline in the document.
-If you want a space or newline you must press SPACE or RETURN again.
+When the notation is finished, type `SPACE` to render it or `RETURN` to use it without rendering it.  `SPACE` and `RETURN` are special when used in this manner and don't insert a space or a newline in the document.
+If you want a space or newline you must press `SPACE` or `RETURN` again.

 The Mac LaTeX input source is case insensitive.
-In LaTeX, \Delta is used for Δ and \delta is used for δ, but the Mac LaTeX input source will nevertheless insist that you disambiguate.
+In LaTeX, `\Delta` is used for `Δ` and `\delta` is used for `δ`, but the Mac LaTeX input source will nevertheless insist that you disambiguate.
 It does this with a pop-up window.
-Use the arrow keys to select the correct symbol and press RETURN.
+Use the arrow keys to select the correct symbol and press `RETURN`.

 There is a Mac OS X keyboard shortcut for switching input source, but the default value conflicts with Spotlight.
 Consider going to

     System Preferences | Keyboard | Keyboard Shortcuts | Keyboard & Text Input

-and changing it to something like ⌥⌘Space
+and changing it to something like `⌥⌘Space`.

 <a name="windows-install"/>
 Microsoft Windows